 Ethics and Politics

 George Karamanolis is Associate Professor in the Department of Philosophy, University of Vienna, Austria.
 His publications include Plato and Aristotle in Agreement?
-Platonists on Aristotle from Antiochus to Porphyry, 2006 (revised paperback 2013), Studies on Porphyry, 2007 (with Anne Sheppard), The Aporetic Tradition in Ancient Philosophy, 2017 (with Vasilis Politis), Pseudo-Aristotle On the Cosmos: A Commentary, 2020 (with Pavel Gregoric).
+Platonists on Aristotle from Antiochus to Porphyry (2006; revised paperback, 2013), Studies on Porphyry (2007, ed. with Anne Sheppard), The Aporetic Tradition in Ancient Philosophy (2017, ed. with Vasilis Politis), Pseudo-Aristotle: De Mundo (On the Cosmos): A Commentary (2020, ed. with Pavel Gregoric).